• Skip to main content

 It’s a shame because the region has much to offer both the Edinburgh day-tripper and those who want to stay a little longer and take their time to enjoy what is a fascinating region.

-However, because of the geographical nature of the Borders, an organised tour from Edinburgh or a car are the best options.
+However, because of the geographical nature of the region, an organised tour from Edinburgh to the Scottish Borders is also a popular choice.

-A few of my favourite places to visit in the Scottish Borders:
+A Small Selection of places to visit on the journey from Edinburgh to the Scottish Borders:

 Rosslyn Chapel